Sándor Farkas

-Sándor Farkas (born 18 September 1953) is a Hungarian politician, member of the National Assembly (MP) for Szentes (Csongrád County Constituency V then III) since 2010.
+Sándor Farkas (born 18 September 1953) is a Hungarian politician, member of the National Assembly (MP) for Szentes (Csongrád County Constituency V then III) from 2010 to 2026.
 He also represented his hometown between 1998 and 2006.
 He was a Member of Parliament from Csongrád County Regional List from 2006 to 2010.

 He joined Fidesz in 1993.
-Farkas is a member of the Committee on Agriculture since 1998.
+Farkas was a member of the Committee on Agriculture from 1998 to 2018 (he presided the committee from 1998 to 2002).
 He was elected President of the Association of Hungarian Livestock Farmers on 3 March 2016.
-He served as Parliamentary Secretary of State for Agriculture from 22 May 2018 to 31 May 2025.
+He served as Parliamentary Secretary of State for Agriculture from 22 May 2018 to 31 May 2025, which he resigned from for health reasons.
+He was replaced as individual candidate for Szentes by the Fidesz presidium for the 2026 Hungarian parliamentary election.
+Although his name appeared in his party's national list, he did not secure a mandate.

 Personal life

 He is married.
 His wife is Katalin Farkas né Márton.
 They have two children.